aarpon/hrm_docs/docs/user/tipstricks_advanced.rst

 * **SNR estimation**: The SNR can highly influence the deconvolution result.
   On the one hand, if the deconvolution result looks too smooth and details are missing, a higher SNR value can be used.
-On the other hand, if the result looks too grainy one can try to use a lower SNR value.
+On the other hand, if the result looks too grainy a lower SNR value may be better.

-* **Colocalization**: Filter out unsignificant colocalization coefficients by using the `Highlight` button and entry field of the  colocalization section in the detailed view.
+* **Colocalization**: Filter out unsignificant colocalization coefficients by using the `Highlight` button of the  colocalization section in the detailed view.

-* **Select images (1/5)**: Tick the "Automatically load file series if supported" checkbox if several indepent files should add up to a single image.
+* **Select images (1/5)**: Tick the "When applicable, load file series automatically" checkbox if several independent files should be loaded into a single image.